What is Project Borealis?

 Unreal Engine 4 presents the team with better opportunities for delivering an enjoyable experience than the Source Engine, which was used for the previous Half-Life games.
 Source is an outdated and less efficient engine to use when compared with Unreal Engine 4.
 We feel, as a team, that using a more modern engine will better reflect our vision for the game and are confident that we can recreate the feel of the Source Engine in UE4.
 Our Ravenholm tech demo will help demonstrate our progress so far, and will give us the opportunity to use feedback from the demo to better the full game.

 Can I join the team?

-Yes… well, maybe.
+Yes... well, maybe.
 Every so often, Project Borealis will announce a recruitment drive across teams where we require more members.
-You may apply to join one of the teams listed via the application forms at https://www.projectborealis.com/join-the-resistance/openings/.
+You may apply to join one of the teams listed via the application forms in the Join the Resistance section.
 If the team you want to join is not listed as one of those seeking members, that means we are not in need of more individuals in that team and you should wait for the next recruitment drive to see if a role has opened up.

 I don't have any experience in the gaming industry, can I still apply?